earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-7/how-to/2016-12-06-howto02-refine-plots-R.md

 <img src="{{ site.url }}/images/rfigs/course-materials/earth-analytics/week-7/how-to/2016-12-06-howto02-refine-plots-R/plot-rgb3-1.png" title="Remove axes labels." alt="Remove axes labels." width="100%" />

-Finally, if i adjust the fig.width and fig.height arguments for the plot, I can remove some of the extra white space that I see above the below the plot.
+This looks nice, but now the plot itself is too tall.
+There is extra white space above and below the plot that we don't need.
+This is because the `dev` space where R studio renders plots is set to a particular size based upon how you've adjusted it and your monitor resolution.
+I can account for this too - using the code chunk arguments: `fig.width` and `fig.height`.

-In my plot below, i used `fig.width=7, fig.height=6` in  my code chunk arguments.
+In my plot below, I used `fig.width=7, fig.height=6` in  my code chunk arguments.
 The units are in inches.

+My code chunk looks like this: `{r plot-rgb4, fig.cap="Adjust figure width and height.", fig.width=7, fig.height=6}`

 ```r